 Iten, Kenya

-7,800 feet, perched on the edge of the Great Rift Valley, Iten had one paved road, miles of red dirt trails, and a history that ran deep — from Kip Keino to David Rudisha.
-I learned real quick what hard actually means.
-Stopped to walk more times than I’d like to admit.
+Perched on the edge of the Great Rift Valley, 7,800 feet up, Iten had a single paved road, miles of hilly red dirt trails, and a history that ran deep—from Kip Keino to David Rudisha.
+I learned real quick what made these athletes so great.
+Had to stop and walk more times than I’d like to admit.

 Eight thousand miles from home, I got sick, got hurt, trained with athletes whose talent I couldn’t touch.
-I figured out that altitude and alcohol don’t mix.
+I met my heroes and my best friends.
+Learned mixing altitude and alcohol makes for a disastrous cocktail.
 Even narrowly dodged a terror attack in Nairobi.

-So, I wanted to capture what Iten gave me — the beauty, the smiles, the poetry in every stride.
-And yeah, a couple of me along the way.
+So, I wanted to capture what Iten gave me—the beauty, the smiles, the poetry in every stride.
+And a couple of me along the way.

 A farewell photo with friends